Best wireless gaming headsets in 2026: the top cans I'd buy myself

 Are wireless headphones okay for gaming?

 Unless you connect via Bluetooth, however.
-That is the laggiest of current wireless connections, with a 2.4 GHz wireless interface able to deliver audio performance that won't get in the way of your game.
+That is the laggiest of current wireless connections, while a 2.4 GHz wireless interface is able to deliver audio performance that won't get in the way of your game.

 Are wireless gaming headsets more expensive?

-The sad fact is that you are likely to be paying a premium for a wireless version of any product.
+The sad fact is that you often pay a premium for a wireless version of any product.
 You have to factor in the extra design, the extra connectivity peripherals (the wireless dongle, etc.), and the fact you now have to have a battery.

 Are wireless gaming headsets heavier than wired ones?